Agile Myths

 9. Agile has only one right size for user stories

 This is again not true.
 Each team is different from the others and so is the size of each user story.
-Generally, in agile, the size of the user stories is small, and each story has a business idea that this propelled by some value.
+Generally, in agile, the user stories are small, and each story has a business idea propelled by some value.
 And the size of the user story is determined on the basis of these two factors.
 Another factor that plays an important part in determining the size of the story is the time it will take to be delivered.
 Can it be delivered anytime soon or it will take months to deliver?
 The team composition also has a role to play in deciding the size of the user story.
 If the team consists of people with less or no experience in agile, they would need more information.
-On the other hand, if the team has members who are experienced in using agile methods, then they will need fewer details.
-So, the size of the user story is different for each team depending on its composition.
+On the other hand, if the team has experienced members in using agile methods, they will need fewer details.
+So, the user story size is different for each team depending on its composition.

 So, we have put the agile myths and facts before you.
 You can always find reasons for not adopting the agile methodology but clearing these myths and misconceptions about agile at the outset will remove many things that might be blocking you from adopting agile.
 It will benefit the organization, the stakeholders, and the team if they can understand these myths.
 So, the quicker they grasp these myths the better it will be for them and they can move faster toward becoming agile and more effective.
 These myths can stop you from implementing agile in your organization.
 But if you always keep the facts provided above in your mind, you will significantly improve your chances of getting the best results from implementing the agile framework in your organization.